Software-Technology-Group/DotNetWebDevFundamentalsCert/README.md

 - Implement OpenAPI

 ## 1. Create a new branch called Section_3_WebApi
-## 2. Add OpenApi to the app using .NET middleware
+## 2. Add OpenApi to the app using .NET middleware if is isn't already there
 ## 3. Add logging using Serilog using .NET middleware

 ## 4. Build Customer functionality